nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.SetConfigurationValue(ConfigurationValue configurationValue, int value)`

-`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)`
+`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)` returns the name of a `ConfigurationValue`, or `null` if config value isn't known.

 `NetworkingSockets.GetConfigurationString(ConfigurationString configurationString, StringBuilder destination, int destinationLength)`

 `NetworkingSockets.SetConfigurationString(ConfigurationString configurationString, string inputString)`

-`NetworkingSockets.GetConfigurationStringName(ConfigurationString configurationString)`
+`NetworkingSockets.GetConfigurationStringName(ConfigurationString configurationString)` returns the name of a `ConfigurationString`, or `null` if config value isn't known.

 `NetworkingSockets.GetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue)` gets a configuration values described in the `ConfigurationValue` enumeration.
 Returns true on success or false on failure.